gornyMooj/demo/README.md

 # Census Co.
 Kildare - [demo](https://gornymooj.github.io/demo/)

 This short demo shows usage of D3.js in visualization of the change of the population in Co.
 Kildare.
-The statistic data was taken from the official website of [Central Statistics Office(CSO)] (http://census.ie/), years:
+The statistic data was taken from the official website of [Central Statistics Office(CSO)](http://census.ie/), years:
 - 1996
 - 2002
 - 2006